FAST$^2$: an Intelligent Assistant for Finding Relevant Papers: When to Stop

 The second column of Figure~\ref{fig: estimate} demonstrates the effectiveness of different estimators.
 The {SEMI} estimator (in blue) is not only more accurate than the Wallace'13 estimator (in green) but also the estimation from uniform random sampling (in red).
 SEMI is a better estimator than the state of the art Wallace'13 estimator since both its query strategy and its estimation are better.
 Moreover, in all our case studies, after reviewing 150 documents, the SEMI estimator becomes remarkably accurate.
 This means that, very early in a literature review, researchers can adjust their review plans according to the number of remaining papers.

 Then we apply SEMI as the stopping rule and compare it against other state of the art stopping rules.
-Based on the results shown in Table~\ref{tab: stopping}, we observe that Ros'17 usually stops too early and results in a low recall; Cormack'16 results in a satisfying trade-off between recall and effort (\#papers reviewed).
-On the other hand, we suggest SEMI as the best estimator since it has the advantage of letting user to choose the desired recall ($T_{rec}$) and based on the results, it stops very close to the desired recall.
+Based on the results shown in Table~\ref{tab: stopping}, we observe that Ros'17 usually stops too early and results in a low recall; Cormack'16 results in a large range of recalls which the user has no control of.
+On the other hand, we suggest SEMI as the best stopping rule since (1) it has the advantage of letting user to choose the target recall ($T_{rec}$) and (2) based on the results, it stops very close to the desired recall stably (with lower IQRs).

 To summarize this section:

 \begin{RQ}{Answer to RQ2 ``When to stop?''} With our proposed estimator SEMI, we suggest the review to stop when $|L_R|\geq T_{rec}|R_E|$.
 We have shown in our results that the proposed stopping rule can stop the review close to the target recall. \end{RQ}